seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 42) What is d/f b/w cmd and entrypoint?
 43) What is on build instruction in dockerfile?
-44) diff between docker and docker-compose,docker hub 45)Difference between Copy and Add in Docker file
+44) diff between docker and docker-compose,docker hub
+45) Difference between Copy and Add in Docker file

 ECS